Complaints and conciliation: a guide for consumers

-The Department of Mines, Industry Regulation and Safety’s Consumer Protection Division is here to help consumers get a fair result if they have a dispute with a trader.
+The Department of Energy, Mines, Industry Regulation and Safety’s Consumer Protection Division is here to help consumers get a fair result if they have a dispute with a trader.
 One of the processes used by Consumer Protection is called conciliation.
 Conciliation means bringing two opposing sides together to reach a compromise in an attempt to avoid taking a case to court.

 Consumer laws in Western Australia give certain legal powers to the Commissioner for Consumer Protection and the authority to conciliate disputes to the department.
 The department can receive and investigate complaints and take action as seems proper.

 The Consumer Protection contact centre can provide you with information if you have an issue with a product or service, need help understanding your consumer rights, or want to know about the responsibilities of traders.

 If you have not been able to resolve a matter with a trader you can lodge a formal complaint with Consumer Protection.
 Consumer Protection may then attempt to conciliate the matter for you.
 This means that we will talk to the trader on your behalf to find an outcome that is acceptable to all parties.
 This is a free service.